 The problems of ethics within the context of money

-Or one is in a country in which the purchase of a property (until recently this was the case in Spain) when half the transfer costs were made in undisclosed cash?
+Or one is in a country in which the purchase of a property (until a few years ago this was the case in Spain) when half the transfer costs were made in undisclosed cash?
 That was so that tax was paid only on the funds going through the bank.
-But the tax rate was based on the assumption that only half of the true purchase price should be paid.
+But the tax rate was based on the assumption that tax on only half of the true purchase price would be paid.
 Should one be “honest” so that the tax the government receives is double what it expects?

 One works for a manufacturer which produces goods made (possibly slightly cheaper) with a built-in obsolescence.
 Should one try to make the company produce goods with greater longevity, even though such goods might prove to have an uncompetitive selling price – and there be less work for the company in future years as less replacements will be required?

 Or a government – largely for political reasons – passes over the setting of interest rates to central banks.
 But the central bank controllers are not concerned with the fact that hiking interest rates is to the detriment of the poor versus the better-off.

 These are some of the quandaries which are considered on this site.